 Auxiliary firefighters live and work within communities they serve.
 Most hold regular jobs as farmers, tradespeople and at the time of an incident

-Auxiliary firefighters are integral members of the Queensland Fire and Rescue Service working along side full-time or volunteer firefighters in the provision of fire and rescue services to the communities of Queensland.
+Auxiliary firefighters are integral members of the Queensland Fire and Emergency Services working along side full-time or volunteer firefighters in the provision of fire and rescue services to the communities of Queensland.
 Please view the link below for specific locations.

-“I continue to be involved with QFRS because of the sense of satisfaction it gives me.
+“I continue to be involved with QFES because of the sense of satisfaction it gives me.

 To be involved in my community to be part of a great team great people.”

-“I am glad to be part of QFRS and only wish I had done it sooner.”
+“I am glad to be part of QFES and only wish I had done it sooner.”

 “We have a great team here and we all get along, even if I am the only girl.”

-“I enjoy every minute of employment with QFRS.”
+“I enjoy every minute of employment with QFES.”

-“It gave me a taste for a permanent career within the QFRS. “
+“It gave me a taste for a permanent career within the QFES. “

 Anybody can become an auxiliary firefighter within their local community provided they: